cheerful/zprogress/README.md

 $.zprogress.color('gold')
 ```

+If you need to change stuff around for your app, I recommend to fork zprogress and
+make adaptions in your fork.
+This should be reasonably easy and it's better than
+to add tons of customization features that would inflate the code base.

+Note that the progress bar color customization feature was explicitly added to
+make it really easy to set the "accent" color in iOS [redacted].

-Note that zprogress won't work with jQuery because it relies on the features of
+zprogress won't work with jQuery because it relies on the features of
 [Zepto's animate method](http://zeptojs.com/#animate).

 zprogress is licensed under the terms of the MIT license.